 - Bed & Breakfast during the Trek,

-- Government License holder trained Guide and strong Porter (1 Porter for two Trekkers),
+- Government License holder trained Guide,

 - Salary, Food, Transport, Insurance, Equipment, Accommodation of Guide & Porter,